OuCodes/HigherDOSE-Dashboards/README.md

    ```

 Once the directory shows up in `git check-ignore` and NOT in `git ls-files`, Git will leave it alone.
 You can now wipe and re-download your email exports as often as you like without Git complaining.

+---

+### License
+Internal HigherDOSE project – not for public distribution.